US STOCKS-Wall St closes lower on vaccine delay, dampened stimulus hopes

 "(Washington is) playing with the market's emotions and individuals' financial futures," SlateStone Wealth's Pavlik added.
 "As this continues, the market is looking past what they're saying because it truly believes stimulus will come some time after the election."

-JPMorgan Chase & Co JPM.N and Citigroup Inc C.N were the first two major U.S. banks to report third-quarter results.

 Although JPMorgan handily beat consensus profit estimates, gaining from a boom in its trading business, its peer Citigroup, while also beating expectations, was slammed by low interest rates and a slowdown in loan demand.
-Their shares, along with the broader S&P Banking index .SPXBK lost ground.
+Their shares dropped 1.6% and 4.8%, respectively.

-Apple Inc AAPL.O shares slid after unveiling the latest incarnation of its flagship gadget, the iPhone 12 with 5G connectivity.
+Apple Inc AAPL.O unveiled the latest incarnation of its flagship gadget, the iPhone 12 with 5G connectivity.
+Its shares were down 2.7%.

 Third-quarter reporting season has left the starting gate, and analysts now see S&P 500 earnings, in aggregate, falling by 19.6% year-on-year, according to Refinitiv.